 Before Starting Therapy :

-- CBC, liver enzymes, bilirubin, creatinine
+- CBC, liver enzymes, total bilirubin, creatinine

 - Chest Xray and/or quantiferon to eliminate latent TB